skingham/londonmet_research/README.md

 5. Test `ssh` works:

-   * from the host machine, connecting to the either the local loopback address `127.0.0.1:2522` or the VirtualBox host-only adapter `192.168.56.1:22`.
+   * From the host machine, connecting to the either the local loopback address `127.0.0.1:2522` or the VirtualBox host-only adapter `192.168.56.1:22`.

    ```sh
    ssh -p 2522 -l bc-regnet 192.168.56.1